Dayananda Saraswati: Views on superstitions

-He makes a clear distinction between Jyotisha Shaastra and astrology, calling astrology a fraud.
+He makes a clear distinction between Jyotiḥśāstra and astrology, calling astrology a fraud.

 Views on other religions

 He considered the prevalent religions to have either immoral stories, or badly practised, or some of them have sufficiently moved away from the Vedas.
 In his book Satyarth Prakash, Maharshi Dayanand has analysed critically current form of Hinduism, Jainism, Buddhism, Christianity and Islam.

 Islam

 He viewed Islam to be waging wars and immorality.
 He doubted that Islam had anything to do with the God, and questioned why a God would hate every non-believer, allowing the slaughter of animals, and command Muhammad to slaughter innocent people.

-He further described Muhammad as "imposter", and one who held out "a bait to men and women, in the name of God, to compass his own selfish needs".
-He regarded Quran as "Not the Word of God.
+He further described Muhammad as "imposter", and one who held out "a bait to men and women, in the name of God, to compass his own selfish needs."
+He regarded Qur'an as "Not the Word of God.
 It is a human work.
-Hence it cannot be believed in".
+Hence it cannot be believed in."